rccohn/mlflow-server-docker/example-mlflow-projects/README.md

 This section contains two example mlflow projects for reference.
 Both projects apply simple linear regression models to small synthetic datasets.
 While not groundbreaking, these projects can be used for reference and also as templates for full projects.

 ## Minimal example
 As the name suggests, **sample-project-minimal** provides a very simple project with a basic linear regression model.
-It runs in a very simple docker environment and does not take any external inputs.
+It runs in a very simple docker environment and does not take any external inputs, other than the tracking server login credentials (specified in `../.env`).
 Despite this, it demonstrates the core functionality of mlflow projects and tracking, running code and sending the results to the tracking database.
 It saves tags, parameters, performance metrics, the trained model, and a visualization of the performance to the tracking server.

 ## Full-featured example
 Although still simple, **sample-project-full** demonstrates several additional features compared to the minimal example that may be useful when running projects: